Canon G1 X vs Panasonic GM1

 Review summary: Canon G1 X vs Panasonic GM1

 So what conclusions can be drawn?
 Is the Canon G1 X better than the Panasonic GM1 or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 500/sec) to freeze action.

 - Ready to shoot: Has a lens built-in, whereas the GM1 requires a separate lens.

 - Sharper images: Has hand-shake reducing image stabilization built-in.